top of page

 Can osteopathy prevent future issues?

-Osteopathie is also a prevantative medicine.
+Osteopathy is also a prevantative medicine.
 Small issues that are dealt with today prevent greater issues down the line.

 This is important for all of us in maintaining health, especially as we age.